 Can I visit or tour the preschool?

 Pre-arranged tours are available on Thursday mornings at 9:30.
-Please call the office to schedule the next available date.
+Please click on “tour the preschool” for more information.